-- Contracted with First Health of the Carolinas Hospital to provide a County Wellness Center for approximately \$300,000 per year.
+- 78 Liability and Property Claims filed with 70 being closed and 8 open. - 56 Workers Compensation Claims filed with 48 being closed and 8 open. - Annual employee health fair. - Contracted with First Health of the Carolinas Hospital to provide a County Wellness Center for approximately \$300,000 per year.
 This service provides a doctor and nurses to County employees and their dependents free of charge and who are on the health plan.
-This service provides reduced costs in regular health claims. - Maintain a Fund Balance of \$2.0 million or more.
-Because the self-insurance fund can be unpredictable at times, the General Fund has had to transfer fund balance to support this fund in past years.
+This service provides reduced costs in regular health claims.

-- To reduce worker's compensation claims by half in 2024. - To be a self-sustaining fund without any additional support from the General Fund to cover the cost of claims.
-The FY 2024 cost per full-time employee of \$9,400 remained unchanged from FY23.
+- Award contract following Request for Proposal for Wellness Works provider of services. - Award contract following Request for Proposal for health insurance coverage. - To be a self-sustaining fund without any additional support from the General Fund to cover the cost of claims.
+The FY 2025 cost per full-time employee of \$10,000.